Tē Taea, Ka Kore Anō | Understanding FASD

 Sadly, no. FASD causes changes to occur in the underlying cell structures of the organs that affect an individual’s ability to function normally.
 While some physical birth defects can be repaired such as heart problems, FASD is a lifelong, brain-based disability.
 However, with understanding, caregiver education and the right kind of support, people affected by FASD can go on to lead fulfilling lives.

-What's different about the way people with FASD behave?
+What's different about people with FASD?

 Every person affected by FASD is unique.
 Each person will have their own strengths and areas of need, however a person with FASD will generally have a cluster of challenges that affect them in a variety of ways.